vinaysharma-githb/web-dev-assign01/README.md

 # Vinay Sharma - Personal Portfolio Website

-Welcome to my personal portfolio website!
-This is a simple, single-page HTML website showcasing my background, projects, and contact information.
-It's a beginner-level project to help me practice and demonstrate basic web development skills.
+A personal portfolio website built using only HTML and CSS, showcasing projects, skills, and contact information.
+Designed to be clean, responsive, and lightweight — perfect for hosting on GitHub Pages or any static site host.

+📁 Features

+📱 Responsive Design — Works on desktops, tablets, and mobile devices

+🎨 Custom CSS Styling — Fully styled with  CSS (no frameworks)

+⚡ Fast load time — no JS dependencies or heavy assets

+🧱 Tech Stack

+HTML5

+CSS3

+No JavaScript or external frameworks used (unless otherwise stated)